PyFstat/PyFstat/README.md

 * We also have a number of [examples](https://github.com/PyFstat/PyFstat/tree/master/examples), demonstrating different use cases.
-* Developers or contributors are encouraged to have a look into [how to set up a development environment](#contributing-to-pyfstat)
+* New contributors are encouraged to have a look into [how to set up a development environment](#contributing-to-pyfstat)